CubedProgrammer/CubedProgrammerCSockStreams/README.md

 Param port is a const string that is the port.

 Opens a server on a specified port, returns an object of type cpcss_server_sock or NULL if server couldn't be opened.
+#### cpcss_connect_client(host,port)
+Param host is the host, obviously.

+Param port is a string, which is the port.

+Connects a client to a server.
 #### open_client_istream(sock), open_client_ostream(sock), open_server_istream(sock), open_server_ostream(sock)
 Param sock is either an object of cpcss_server_sock for opening client streams, or of cpcss_client_sock for opening server streams.